gajdi88/picorestatus/README.md

-# Manage loca piCorePlayer instances
+# Manage local piCorePlayer instances
--check status of LMS and squeezebox services
+- check status of LMS and squeezebox services
--allow to restart services
+- allow to restart services
--reboot pis if needed
+- reboot pis if needed